Tilia americana aka American Basswood

 American Basswood, American Linden, Basswood

-How to care for American Basswood
+How difficult is it to take care of American Basswood

 Caring for American Basswood is a breeze, as it is highly adaptable and forgiving to minor neglect.